bimmerconnected/bimmer_connected/README.rst

 system in the vehicle.

 Different models of vehicles and infotainment systems result in different types of attributes provided by the server.
-So the experience with the library will certaily vary across the different vehicle models.
+So the experience with the library will certainly vary across the different vehicle models.

 Data Contributions